fan2/mkdocs/docs/blog/posts/elf/gcc-compilation-static.md

 ## outcome

+When the link editor processes an archive library, it extracts library members and copies them into the output object file.
+These statically linked services are available during execution without involving the dynamic linker.

 As we give `-o` to specify output filename for the product, the outcome executable filename is `b.out`.
 As per the `-static` link policy, it will assemble glibc(`libc.a`) into the final product `b.out`.

 `b.out` swells macroscopically and enormously in size in contrast to `a.out`.